 - Customers: 895, similar to the previous quarter

 - Gross Margin (GAAP): 74.2%, up from 72.7% in the same quarter last year

-Started in 2011 as a spin-out of RapLeaf, LiveRamp (NYSE:RAMP) provides software as a service that helps companies better target their marketing by merging offline and online data about their customers.
+Started in 2011 as a spin-out of RapLeaf, LiveRamp (NYSE:RAMP) is a software-as-a-service provider that helps companies better target their marketing by merging offline and online data about their customers.

 In a world where shopping happens not only in physical stores but also online, on multiple devices and through multiple channels, organizations are struggling to keep track of their customers' interests.
 LiveRamps platform integrates all the data advertisers have about their (potential) customers, both online and offline and provides them with tools that allow them to use it to target advertising.

 For example, after a customer purchased a new kitchen robot in a company’s physical store, LiveRamp can help the company match the details of the customer with their database and enable them to target the customer with online ads for additional accessories for that particular type of a kitchen robot.

 The digital advertising market is large, growing, and becoming more diverse, both in terms of audiences and media.
 As a result, there is a growing need for software that enables advertisers to use data to automate and optimize ad placements.

 Competitors include The Trade Desk (NASDAQ:TTD), Nielsen, and Oracle (NYSE:ORCL).